hirodinn/hirodinn/README.md

 ## 🌟 About Me
 ✨ Passionate about blending **front-end frameworks** with the power of **AI**
-🎓 Studying Software Engineering with hands-on experience in **React, Next.js, Svelte, Tailwind & Bootstrap**
+🎓 Studying Software Engineering with hands-on experience in **JavaScript, React, HTML & Tailwind**
 🤝 Love collaborating on **open-source & impactful projects**
 ⚡ Tech enthusiast & ⚽ football captain → teamwork in every arena
 🚀 On a mission to craft apps that are both **beautiful and intelligent**